Yo (app): Similar apps

 A number of apps inspired by Yo have been released, including one which sends the word 'Hodor', and one which sends the Indian word 'aiyo'.
 The app has also been adapted to warn Israeli citizens of missile strikes.
 An app called Lo was partly inspired by Yo, sending only a user's location.
 In July 2014 some of the copies and parodies received copyright complaints from Yo, with Arbel saying "Yo has spawned many clones... some of them are a complete replication of the Yo app...
 Improving upon our concept is welcomed, copying us bit-by-bit isn't.".
-In August 2014, Tom Scott and Matt Gray created Emojli, an emoji only messenger app, partly inspired by the success of Yo.
+In August 2014, Tom Scott and Natalie Gray created Emojli, an emoji only messenger app, partly inspired by the success of Yo.

-For a subplot in season two of the HBO show "Silicon Valley" HBO reportedly built a prototype of the featured Bro app, an app just like Yo, "but less original".
+For a subplot in season two of the HBO show Silicon Valley HBO reportedly built a prototype of the featured Bro app, an app just like Yo, "but less original".